 As many as 10% of women with normal ovulatory cycles reportedly have experienced DUB.
 Obese females tend to have irregularities in their menstrual cycles due to nonovarian endogenous production of estrogen often related to their degree of adipose tissue.
 This usually results in prolonged cycles of amenorrhea that alternate with cycles of metrorrhagia or menometrorrhagia.
-International

 No cultural predilection is present with this disease state.
 However, note that countries, including the United States, that have a large population of female athletes have more recognition of this entity.
 In athletes, a loss of the LH surge, as well as, a luteal phase deficiency tends to be present.
 This is characterized by a shortened luteal phase from insufficient progesterone production or effect.
 This inadequate progesterone stimulation may be coexistent with high, low, or normal estrogen levels and often results in similar problems in anovulatory cycles such as amenorrhea.
-Mortality/Morbidity

 Morbidity is related to the amount of blood loss at the time of menstruation, which occasionally is severe enough to cause hemorrhagic shock.

 Although, DUB in itself is rarely fatal, distinguishing this presentation from that of endometrial cancer is important.
 Development of endometrial cancer is related to estrogen stimulation and endometrial hyperplasia.
 Symptoms include postmenopausal bleeding, which is usually considered cancer until proven otherwise.
-Race

 DUB has no predilection for race; however, black women have a higher incidence of leiomyomas and higher levels of estrogen.
 As a result, they are prone to experiencing more episodes of abnormal vaginal bleeding.
-Age

 DUB is most common at the extreme ages of a woman's reproductive years, either at the beginning or near the end, but it may occur at any time during her reproductive life.